Part 1 of 3.

 The truth is, if you spent half as much time on human resources as you do on marketing, I guarantee your sales would increase dramatically.

 Successful business owners invest time and money in finding and keeping the right people.
-These are the people who share and support the collective vision for the company.
+These are the people who share and support the collective vision of the company.

 Finding Your Dream Employees